magarpol/scripts/README.md

 ### Check Login
 This script check logins on a number of websites.

+### Check Wildcard Certificates
+This script looks for expiration date on wildcard certificates and creates a service in CheckMK to monitor them.

 ### Check xz utils version
 This script check if xz-utils is installed, if it´s vulnerable and if an update is available.